astrapi69/ent-core/README.md

 ## gradle dependency

-Add the following gradle dependency to your project `build.gradle` in the dependencies section if you want to import the core functionality of ent-api:
+Add the following gradle dependency to your project `build.gradle` in the dependencies section if you want to import the core functionality of ent-core:

 ```
 ext {